SharvariShyam/GSM-Handoff/README.md

 # GSM-Handoff
-A project to animate the process of GSM Handoff using OpenGl
+A project to animate the process of GSM Handoff using OpenGL